Bouchard History, Family Crest & Coats of Arms

 - John D. Bouchard, American Republican politician, Candidate for U.S. Representative from New York 30th District, 1988

-- Charles J. Bouchard, American Democrat politician, Member of Wisconsin State Assembly, 1963-64
+- Charles J. Bouchard, American Democratic Party politician, Member of Wisconsin State Assembly, 1963-64

 - Arthur A. Bouchard, American politician, Delegate to New Hampshire State Constitutional Convention from Berlin 4th Ward, 1948; Delegate to New Hampshire State Constitutional Convention from Berlin 4th Ward, 1956